 Luxurious Apartment Rentals in France

+Bonjour!
 Ah, Gay Paris!
 C’est jolie!
-C’est genial!
-How…French!
+C’est genial!!

-The centre of Gay Paris is the Marais, an old district in the 4th Arrondissement of Paris with lovely, narrow streets breathing centuries-old history.
+The center of Gay Paris is the Marais, an old district in the 4th Arrondissement of Paris with lovely, narrow streets breathing centuries-old history.
 You'll find a good deal of gay bars, cafes and shops here, as well as plenty of gay friendly eateries, most of them around each other, creating a little of a ghetto air.

 Paris was the first European capital to vote in an openly gay mayor, so if you want to display your affection in public, go for it!
 You most certainly will not be raising any Parisians’ eyebrows.
 We should mention gay Parisians can be a little unmanageable when it comes to flirting.
 Our advice; don't waste your time with behavior research to comprehend the rituals and peculiarities of flirting in the gay scene of Paris.
 Just have fun!